turnbe/turnbe.github.io/outlook-internal-use/README.md

 # Sensitivity Label Prompt v3

-Replace the files under `turnbe.github.io/outlook-internal-use/` with these files.

 Behaviour:
 - Reads the current Outlook/Purview sensitivity label.
 - If it is `Unlabelled Sensitivity`, the Choose label task pane offers: